(08) 9277 1502

 Louise represented Western Australia in the Senate from July 2008 until June 2014 and was re-elected in 2016 and 2019.

-Louise's key policy interests include combating climate change and economic inequality, increasing women's workforce participation, improving maternity services and early childhood education, ending all discrimination against LGBTI Australians, population and development issues and closing the gap between Indigenous and non-Indigenous Australians.
+Her key policy interests include combating climate change and economic inequality, generating good, secure jobs in manufacturing industries, increasing women's workforce participation, consumer protection, early childhood education and care, ending discrimination against LGBTIQ+ Australians, population and development issues and supporting First Nations communities cultural empowerment, truth-telling and fight for substantive justice.

-Louise is proud of Labor's record in government and has advocated and supported a range of Labor's reforms in the Senate, including improvements to maternity services, fair work legislation, same-sex law reform, action on climate change, regulating political donations, reforming the AusAID family planning guidelines, paid parental leave, health system reform, enhancing migrant workers' rights, the stimulus package, the rights of refugees and better consumer protection laws.
+Louise has worked on key national reforms in the Senate.
+This has included changes to Fair Work legislation, marriage equality, action on climate change, regulating political donations, reforming the AusAID family planning guidelines, paid parental leave, health system reform, enhancing migrant workers' rights, the rights of refugees and better consumer protection laws.

-Louise entered the Federal Parliament with a strong background in community activism and a history of parliamentary service at the State level.
+Louise entered the Federal Parliament with a background in community activism and a history of parliamentary service in Western Australia.
 In 2001, she was the youngest woman ever elected to the Western Australian Legislative Council.
-As an MLC, she served as the Chair of the Council's Environment and Public Affairs Committee and as the Commonwealth Women Parliamentarians’ Australia regional representative.

-As a member of both the Gallop and Carpenter Labor Governments, Louise chaired a Greenhouse Stakeholder Group and a review of Adoption Legislation for the State Government, was the secretary of the Western Australian State Labor Caucus, and a key member of the State Government’s Ministerial Taskforce on lesbian and gay law reform.
+As a member of both the Gallop and Carpenter State Labor Governments, Louise chaired the Government’s Greenhouse Stakeholder Group and a review of child adoption legislation, was the secretary of the Western Australian State Labor Caucus and was a key member of the State Government’s Ministerial Taskforce on lesbian and gay law reform.